Advanced Certificate in Public Library Administration

 The program offers students interested in public library administration a comprehensive education based on practical experience in the critical aspects of managing a public library.

-- Provide a forum where important management issues germane to public librarians can be discussed in light of the theoretical constructs covered within this program.
+- Provide a forum where important management issues germane to public librarians can be discussed in light of the theoretical constructs covered with this program

 The growing complexity of public institutions has forced governing boards to become far more selective in choosing their administrators.
 A working understanding of the law, human resources, finance and facilities is now a fundamental requirement for public library administrators as directors or middle managers.
 The certificate program of the Palmer Institute covers all content areas required in the New York State Public Library Director civil service examination series.
 The program has been recognized by the New York State Education Department as a formally approved N.Y.S.
 Certificate of Advanced Studies.